 - You prefer hardware-level code

-When should one use Go?
+#3 When should you use Go?

 Go is the best alternative to Node.js to create web APIs, and it works great for a wide range of use cases.
 Go provides goroutines and its concurrency model fits perfectly with server-side applications that are meant to handle multiple independent requests.